saucelabs/sauce-docs/docs/error-reporting/project-setup/deduplication-rules.md

 <img src={useBaseUrl('img/error-reporting/project-settings/dedup-ruleset-examples.png')} alt="" />

-2 Rules for a rules set.
-The first has 3 actions, including ignoring and skipping frames, and setting a new attribute.
-The second shows how to perform a replacement  of a function name.
+The second example shows two rules for a rule set.
+The first rule has 3 actions, including ignoring and skipping frames, and setting a new attribute.
+The second rule shows how to perform a replacement of a function name.

 <img src={useBaseUrl('img/error-reporting/project-settings/ruleset-replace-example.png')} alt="" />